mongodb/docs/source/reference/javascript.rst

       :func:`limit()`, or create an index on the field that you're sorting to avoid this error.

-.. function:: hint()
+.. function:: cursor.hint(index)

-   :argument index: The name of the index to "hint" or force MongoDB
+   :argument index: The specification for the index to "hint" or force
-                    to use when performing the query.
+                    MongoDB to use when performing the query.

    Call this method on a query to override MongoDB's default index selection and query optimization process.
-Specify, as an argument, the name which index the query should use to fulfill the query.
-Use :func:`getIndexes()` to return a list of indexes on the current collection.
+The argument is an index specification, as if to :func:`ensureIndex()`.
+Use :func:`getIndexes()` to return the list of current indexes on a collection.

    .. seealso:: ":operator:`$hint`